jableable/regulators/README.md

 The `initial_studies/` directory contains explorations of government data in a variety of spaces.
 Though not all of these notebooks are directly relevant to our final project, these notebooks represent our earliest work as we sought a policy dataset suitable for an interesting project.

 **Models/**: Contains notebooks related to our modeling approach.
 Within `Alternative_Models/`, we include initial attempts at modeling our data with pysyncon and other more common techniques.
-Within Synthetic_Control, our final fits `*_augsyncon_results.ipynb` and their associated robustness checks are stored in the top level.
+Within `Synthetic_Control`, our final fits `*_augsyncon_results.ipynb` and their associated robustness checks are stored in the top level.
 The directory `my_pysyncon` contains an edited version of the pysyncon package that forms the backbone of this project with changes gearing it towards out specific use case.

 **SharedData/**: Stores the intermediate files staged for data cleaning as well as the final total data file `total_state_data.csv` and its metadata `total_state_data_info.csv`.